CaesarSilvae/pontryagin-calc/README.md

 ```matlab
 ver
 ```
+Additionally, to be able to display part of the ouput,
+- Excel or equivalent and
+- Notepad or equivalent

+are needed.

 ### How to Run
 - Extract the zip folder in a directory of your choice in your computer, but <ins>**DO NOT**</ins> change the hierarchy of the folders and files inside!